Baked Italian Sausage with Harvest Grapes and Thyme

 Diet: Low Lactose

-Keywords: baked celery, fresh thyme, one pan, roasted grapes
+Keywords: baked celery, one pan, roasted grapes

 Season: Fall